Discover our wide range of expertise for your project.

 Retaining wall for the Poľana tunnel precuts

-The Poľana tunnel is part of the D3 motorway that connects Žilina to the border crossing to Poland in northern Slovakia.
+The Poľana Tunnel is part of the D3 motorway in a half-profile, connecting Žilina with Poland.
 For the tunnel precuts, several geotechnical measures were implemented.

 Gabčíkovo hydropower plant: modernisation